 In what our lawyer says is the most egregious case she has ever seen, USCIS denied Muhammad and his family's humanitarian parole cases because his refugee case had been denied and without even bothering to figure out why the refugee case had been denied.
 Thus, they denied Muhammad's humanitarian parole case for “discretionary reasons” without even knowing what those discretionary reasons were.
 This is effectively a death sentence for the entire family.

 Sign the petition to tell USCIS to re-open and approve Muhammad's and his family's cases quickly.
 Muhammad is a hero who faithfully served the US military for over 9 years and is now in grave danger because the Taliban is determined to get revenge.
 He has already lost everything except his and his family's lives because of his service to America, but he is still proud of his choice to work for the US military.
 All he wants in return is the chance to bring his daughters to safety and to give them a future.
 If USCIS does not re-open and approve his case, he will be left behind to be killed by the same terrorists that he risked his life to fight for so many years.

-Please call your Congressional representatives and ask them to join our bipartisan sign-on letter asking DHS to re-open Muhammad's case.
+Please call your Congressional representatives and ask them to join our bipartisan sign-on letter asking DHS for information on why they denied Muhammad's case.
 If you need contact information on your Congressional representatives, use this link to look them up: https://whoismyrepresentative.com/

 Email me (Kristy Perano) at firstname.lastname@example.org to find out how you can help or for more information on Muhammad's case.
 Please also email me if you know Muhammad personally or if you know any government officials or reporters who may be able to help raise public awareness of Muhammad's case.